lau/tzdata/README.md

 Tzdata.
 The timezone database in Elixir.

-Extracted from the Kalends library.
+Extracted from the [Kalends](https://github.com/lau/kalends) library.

 ## License

-Kalends is released under the MIT license.
+The tzdata Elixir library is released under the MIT license.
 See the LICENSE file.

 The tz database files (found in the source_data directory) is public domain.